 The opportunity to locate in the new James Hotel – NoMad provided Meadow with a way of redefining the Scarpetta experience.
-The spaces offer the restaurant the opportunity to create multiple experiences under one roof and to broadening its offerings from dinner to breakfast, lunch and private events, including weddings and parties.
+The space offered the restaurant the opportunity to create multiple experiences under one roof, and to broaden its offerings from dinner to breakfast, lunch, and private events–including weddings and parties.

 As we mentioned in our article on The James Hotel – NoMad last week, the opening of The James and Scarpetta are important developments in the renaissance of the NoMad neighborhood.

 New York, NY 10016 (corner of 29th Street at The James New York – NoMad)